mategarb/GeneSPIDER2/README.md

 ### Results: ###
 We here present the Matlab toolbox GeneSPIDER for generation and analysis of networks and data in a dynamical systems framework with focus on the ability to vary properties on data to mimic plausible real world settings.
 It supplies essential components that have been missing to existing network inference methods in common use and wrappers for a selected number of inference methods.
-\gs contains tools for controlling and evaluating network topology (random, small-world, scale-free), stability of linear time-invariant systems, signal to noise ratio (SNR), and network Interampatteness, properties that has been shown to play a major role in the ability to infer a good network that can explain the data.
+GeneSPIDER contains tools for controlling and evaluating network topology (random, small-world, scale-free), stability of linear time-invariant systems, signal to noise ratio (SNR), and network Interampatteness, properties that has been shown to play a major role in the ability to infer a good network that can explain the data.
 Procedures for design of perturbation experiments, bootstrapping, analysis of linear dependence, sample selection, scaling of SNR, and performance evaluation are included.
-The ability of \gs to independently control network and data properties in simulations, together with its tools to analyse these properties and the quality of inferred GRNs enables much more informative analysis of GRN inference performance than was previously possible.
+The ability of GeneSPIDER to independently control network and data properties in simulations, together with its tools to analyse these properties and the quality of inferred GRNs enables much more informative analysis of GRN inference performance than was previously possible.

 Availability and Implementation: Source code freely available for download at https://bitbucket.org/sonnhammergrni/genespider, implemented in Matlab.